 The wind farm will be installed with 42 SWT 7.0-154 wind turbines supplied by Siemens.
-Each 7MW turbine will have a hub height of 106m, a rotor diameter of 154m, and a swept rotor area of 18,600m².
+Each 7MW turbine will have a hub height of 106m, rotor diameter of 154m, and swept rotor area of 18,600m².
 The turbines will feature Siemens B75 single-piece cast blades, which are one of the lightest blades in its class.

 The turbine rotors will be directly connected to the generator to eliminate the need for a gearbox, making Rentel the first wind farm in the Belgian waters to use Siemens direct-drive technology.

 The turbines will be linked to an offshore substation, which will be connected to the Stevin onshore substation in Zeebrugge via a 220kV subsea cable.
 The substation at the port of Zeebrugge will be located 42km away from the turbines.